zhurai/notes/tech/game-dev/unity/unity-learning/unity-essentials.md

 - RigidBody - give Object physical properties (for gravity/other GameObjects)
 - Materials - defines the surface characteristics of objects (change visual appearance)
 - Physic Material - give Object more physical characteristics (bouncing, friction, drag, etc) **does not change visual properties**
+- Audio Source - plays audio (edit AudioClip option to change the exact sound/music file)
+- Audio Listener - recieves output from Audio Source (each scene can have only 1 Audio Listener)
 ## Prefab Notes
 - In Hierarchy, prefabs are shown as blue
 - Override prefab (e.g. for variants): edit it without going into prefab mode